nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-Job postings as a dataset fall into the semi-structured format of data.
+Job postings as a dataset are a semi-structured format of data.
 They are all quite different from each other, but if we zoom out, they all are made up of the same subcomponents.
-We can expect a job posting to have a title, responsibility, skills, qualifications, tools, all in varying amount.
+We can expect a job posting to have a title, responsibilities, skills, qualifications, and tools, all in varying amount.
 This is alongside some additional text, which is not relevant to the actual role, but more contextual to the company and the hiring process.

-The diagram here show's roughly what we would expect to see when we are looking at a job posting, and looking through the lens of trying to reduce the amount of data, we can see a fair bit of text that can be removed, such an general information about the company, the hiring process, and fair employment compliance information.
+The diagram here shows roughly what we would expect to see when we are looking at a job posting, and looking through the lens of trying to reduce the amount of data, we can see a fair bit of text that can be removed, such an general information about the company, the hiring process, and compliance information.
 While this information may be relevant when applying for a job, it is not relevant to the role itself.
 So, let's look at some techniques we can use to extract the key information we need.

   </div>